Exclusive: As Japan's GPIF pivots, JGBs now less than half of assets - source

 Until the most recent quarter, the pension fund had consistently held a majority of its assets in Japanese bonds since it took its current shape under a reform in 2006.

-By shifting funds out of JGBs, GPIF would have freed up funds for the higher-yielding and riskier assets it is expected to emphasise as part of the ongoing strategy review.
+By shifting funds out of JGBs, GPIF would have freed up funds for the higher-yielding and riskier assets it is expected to emphasize as part of the ongoing strategy review.

 People familiar with that review of GPIF's model portfolio have said the fund is likely to raise its allocation for domestic stocks to about 25 percent, up from 17 percent at end June.